-Country diagnostic project (50%)
+Country diagnostic project (45%)

-This is a 8-10 page paper in which you will run a growth diagnostic on a developing country of your choice, but not a country covered in the Todaro & Smith (2015) case studies.
+This is a 12-15 page paper in which you will run a growth diagnostic on a developing country of your choice, but not a country covered in the Todaro & Smith (2015) case studies.
 You will provide the economic and political context of the country, compare its performance to its geographic neighbours and other countries in a similar stage of development, and then provide a detailed diagnosis that explains the country's growth and development trajectory including a focus on institutions.
-You will make a video presentation of your research.
-While the paper is an individual project, you will collect the initial comparative data with your group of 3-4 students with countries in the same region.
+You will give a presentation of your research.
+While the paper is an individual project, you will collect the initial comparative data with your group of 2-3 students with countries in the same region.